 Other Tuttles Attractions You Won’t Want to Miss

-The Tractor Town kids’ play area will be open at the same time as the Sunflower Meadow.
+The FarmYard includes a kids’ play area that will be open at the same time as the Sunflower Meadow.
 This adorable farm feature is open with limited hours throughout the summer and daily during the fall harvest season.
 Kids can get out some energy at the barn slide, straw maze, pedal tractors, toddler area, and more.
 Toddlers age one and under play for free!

 Tuttle Orchards’ farm cafe will also be open during the sunflower season.
 Enjoy a lovely lunch after your stroll through the Sunflower Meadow.
 Apple Cider Slushies are ever-popular and perfect for cooling off if the day happens to be on the warm side.
 You can also peek in the Farm Store to stock up on fresh produce or local products to take home.

 Come back later in the fall for harvest season!
 U-pick apples and pumpkins at Tuttles Orchards are an Indianapolis tradition.
-Between the crops, farm store, tractor town, wagon rides, and grill, you can turn your day into the quintessential fall farm experience.
+Between the crops, farm store, FarmYard, wagon rides, and grill, you can turn your day into the quintessential fall farm experience.

 The Important Stuff

-Admission to the Sunflower Meadow is $7/person for the 2023 season.
-Children 2 and under are free.
+Admission to the Sunflower Meadow is $10/person for the 2024 season.
+This fee also includes all activities in the FarmYard, like the corn maze, wagon rides, the kids’ play area, and more.
+Children 1 and under are free.

 Once the flowers start blooming, don’t wait to get out to Tuttle Orchards to visit the Sunflower Meadow!
 Surround yourself and your kids with bright, sunshiny petals, and snap all the photos your family will tolerate.
 The stroll through the sunflowers is an experience you won’t want to miss.